Animate! with Rachael Olga Lloyd

 I definitely have a bunch of niche interests, but some of my more ‘nerdy’ ones revolve around Japanese media.
 I have a few different old video game systems still plugged in.
 I never gave up playing games like Katamari Damacy and Dance Dance Revolution.
 I also still take care of Tamagotchi.
 I read manga and watch a lot of anime, too. ✌️

-Screenshot 2024 03 20 At 21.27.47 - Nerd Blog - Nerd Productions Welcomes Illustrator Amanda Lanzone
+Screenshot 2024 03 20 at 21.27.47 - NERD Blog - NERD Productions Welcomes Illustrator Amanda Lanzone

 See more from Amanda here.